Design-Kat/astro-components/src/components/rux-monitoring-icon/README.md

  notifications="10" ></rux-monitoring-icon>
 ```

 Astro 4.0 introduces an additional monitoring icon that depicts progress.
-When using the progress variant there is no need to assign an icon or status attribute
+You may replace the `icon` and `status` properties with a `progress` attribute with the value equal to a Number between 0 and 99 or 1 and 100 to show progress in a percentage format with a donut graph.
+The donut graph’s color will adopt status color.
+Status color is defined by a `range` property (see below).

 ```xml
 <rux-monitoring-icon